 Enterprise Backup component, lets you back up a running MySQL

-to operations while producing a consistent snapshot of the database.
+disruption to operations while producing a consistent snapshot of

-Enterprise Backup can also create compressed backup files, and back up
+Backup can also create compressed backup files, and back up

 subsets of tables and databases.
-In conjunction with MySQL’s
+In conjunction with the MySQL

 binary log, users can perform point-in-time recovery.
 MySQL

-If you can shut down your MySQL server, you can make a binary backup
+If you can shut down the MySQL server, you can make a physical

 Copy all the

-option for making a consistent snapshot without locking out other clients.
-See
+option for making a consistent snapshot without locking out other

 Replication works with